g-now-zero/server-projects/Win2019ServADDS/README.md

 <img src="https://i.imgur.com/RHZbzzL.png" width="750">
 </p>

-### 4. Name the server and install Active Directory using PowerShell.
-Once the server is named, install Active Directory using PowerShell:
+### 4. Name the server and install Active Directory using PowerShell:

    I. Here is the following Powershell script.
 Things to note are editing DomainName and DomainNetbiosName as the values are names I have given.